Velocidex/velociraptor-docs/content/vql_reference/accessors/sparse/_index.md

 ### Description

-Allow reading another file by overlaying a sparse map on top of it.
+Allows reading another file by overlaying a sparse map on top of it.

 The map excludes reading from certain areas which are considered